 }

-After plugin installation, you need to configure API Key permissions to grant access to the new endpoints.
+After plugin installation, navigate to Admin Panel → Manage → API Keys to configure permissions for the new endpoints.

 Available API Endpoints: